 Among these spots is the approach (sando) to Taishakuten, a busy shopping street where shops and restaurants established long ago line both sides.
-Strolling around from one shop to another while eating free samples of traditional Japanese food, you might have a chance to meet warm-hearted local people and experience some aspect of the lively atmosphere of Tokyo’s shita-machi (or an “old downtown district”).
+Stroll around from one shop to another while eating free samples of traditional Japanese food.
+Then you might have a chance to meet warm-hearted local people and experience some aspect of the lively atmosphere of Tokyo’s shita-machi (or an ‘old downtown district’).

-Katsushika Shibamata also has a world-famous Japanese garden, and a ferryboat pier which has been used continuously since the Edo Period (1603 – 1868).
-But perhaps most people in Japan today associate the name of Shibamata with Tora-san, the central character of the popular film series Otoko wa Tsurai yo.
-In the series, Shibamata is set as Tora-san’s hometown and stories often begin with a scene in which this itinerant peddler comes back to Shibamata unexpectedly.
+Katsushika Shibamata also has a world-famous Japanese garden as well as a ferryboat pier from the Edo Period (1603 – 1868).
+But perhaps most people in Japan today associate the name of Shibamata with Tora-san.
+He is the central character of the popular film series Otoko wa Tsurai yo.
+In the series, Shibamata is Tora-san’s hometown.
+And stories often begin with a scene in which this itinerant peddler comes back to Shibamata unexpectedly.

 From the first release in 1969 until 1995, 48 Tora-san movies were made.
-During this period, the character of Tora-san was played by Kiyoshi Atsumi in every movie, and the series is now in the Guinness Book of World Records as “the longest-running movie series starring a single actor.”
-(As far as the length alone is concerned, 007 James Bond movie series takes the title for the longest running movie series in the world, but the title-role has been played by five different actors, as of 2021.)
+During this period, Kiyoshi Atsumi played the character of Tora-san in every movie.
+And the series is now in the Guinness Book of World Records as ‘the longest-running movie series starring a single actor’.
+(As far as the length alone is concerned, 007 James Bond movie series takes the title for the longest running movie series in the world, but five different actors has played the title-role, as of 2021.)

 Even after Atsumi’s death in 1996, Tora-san series has had a lot of followers.
 In 2019, the 50th Tora-san movie was released, ushering in a short Tora-san revival in Japan.
 Also, the Tora-san Museum in Shibamata, a sacred place to fans, recorded its five millionth visitor in October, 2020 amidst the coronavirus pandemic.